ziqian-Z/Bayesian-ML-with-Gen-AI-Final-Project/README.md

 ### TabPFN

 Although TabPFN is designed to work effectively on tabular datasets with minimal preprocessing, certain feature engineering steps were still applied to ensure the dataset is suitable for modeling and to improve computational stability.
-In particular, categorical variables and high-cardinality features require structured representation, and missing values must be handled carefully to avoid introducing bias or losing important information.
 The following preprocessing steps were therefore applied before training the TabPFN model:

 - Categorical variables were encoded using one-hot encoding.
 - High-cardinality features such as ZIP codes were aggregated into broader geographic categories.